richardslab/COVID19-sQTLMR/README.md

 * `14.HPA.scRNAseq.heatmap.R`: scripts to make Fig. 4A and 4B.
 * `15.scRNAseq_covid.R`: scripts to make Fig. 4C.
 * `16.coloc_otherdiseases.R`: scripts to run colocalization for other diseases than COVID-19.

+under `scripts/violin_sashimi_work`

+Codes to generate Fig 2 (violin plot) and Supplementary Fig 1 (sashimi plot) were stored.
+For details, please refer to the Readme file within the folder.